rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 ### Lab: Set up a generic TDSP Structure using the Azure Machine Learning Workbench

-In this lab you'll set up your project's structure, conforming to the Team Data Science Process, using the Azure Machine Learning Workbench.
+In this section you'll set up your project's structure, conforming to the Team Data Science Process, using the Azure Machine Learning Workbench.
 - [ ] [Open this link](https://docs.microsoft.com/en-us/azure/machine-learning/preview/how-to-use-tdsp-in-azure-ml), read from the top and complete the steps there.
 Do not complete the steps marked **"Next Steps"**.
 - [ ] [Review this link](https://github.com/Azure/Azure-TDSP-ProjectTemplate) and verify that you have the structure shown in the directory you specified.
-You will use this structure throughout this workshop.
+You will use this structure throughout this lab.

 ### Lab: Use-case evaluation for Data Science questions

-In this lab you'll evaluate a business scenario, and detail possible predictions, classifications, or other data science questions that you can begin to explore.
+In this section you'll evaluate a business scenario, and detail possible predictions, classifications, or other data science questions that you can begin to explore.
 - [ ] Read the scenario above carefully.
-You can optionally copy and paste the scenario text below into a new text file called *Business Understanding.md* in the /docs directory set up in the previous lab.
+You can optionally copy and paste the scenario text below into a new text file called *Business Understanding.md* in the /docs directory set up in the previous section.
 After class discussion, you can enter the answers to the following questions in this document.
 - [ ] Is this something that you can use a Machine Learning system for a solution?
 - [ ] Which algorithm or family of algorithms could you use to answer your question?
 - [ ] What data source(s) will you need to complete your prediction?